Hammond organ: Notable players

 Joey DeFrancesco achieved critical success in the jazz genre using both original tonewheel Hammonds and the "New B-3".

 The Hammond was a key instrument in progressive rock music.
 Author Edward Macan thinks this is because of its versatility, allowing both chords and lead lines to be played, and a choice between quiet and clean, and what Emerson described as a "tacky, aggressive, almost distorted, angry sound".
 However, progressive rock historian Paul Stump argued that initially, the popularity of the Hammond organ in progressive rock was less due to the suitability of the instrument to the genre than to its ubiquity in popular music, much like the electric guitar.
 Emerson first found commercial success with the Nice, with whom he used and abused an L-100, putting knives in the instrument, setting fire to it, playing it upside down, or riding it across stage in the manner of a horse.
 He continued to play the instrument in this manner alongside other keyboards in Emerson, Lake and Palmer.
-Other prominent Hammond organists in progressive rock include Argent's Rod Argent, Yes's Tony Kaye and Rick Wakeman, Focus's Thijs van Leer, Uriah Heep's Ken Hensley, Pink Floyd's Richard Wright, Kansas's Steve Walsh, Mott the Hoople's Verden Allen, and Genesis's Tony Banks.
+Other prominent Hammond organists in progressive rock include Argent's Rod Argent, Yes's Tony Kaye and Rick Wakeman, Focus's Thijs van Leer, Uriah Heep's Ken Hensley, Pink Floyd's Richard Wright, Kansas's Steve Walsh and Genesis's Tony Banks.
 Banks later claimed he only used the Hammond because a piano was impractical to transport to gigs.

 Ska and reggae music made frequent use of the Hammond throughout the 1960s and 1970s.
 Junior Marvin started to play the instrument after hearing Booker T & the MGs' "Green Onions", although he complained about its weight.
 Winston Wright was regarded in the music scene of Jamaica as one of the best organ players, and used the Hammond when performing live with Toots and the Maytals, as well as playing it on sessions with Lee "Scratch" Perry, Jimmy Cliff, and Gregory Isaacs.
 Tyrone Downie, best known as Bob Marley and the Wailers' keyboard player, made prominent use of the Hammond on "No Woman, No Cry", as recorded at the Lyceum Theatre, London, for the album Live!

 Barbara Dennerlein has been praised for her work on the Hammond's bass pedals.